 An overview of the GIOP and IIOP specifications is provided in this chapter.
-The example on page 296 shows how IIOP can be used in Orbix Java.
+The "Example using IIOP in a Platform-Independent Application" shows how IIOP can be used in Orbix Java.

 Overview of GIOP

 This section provides an overview of the elements of the GIOP specification.
 It is provided primarily as background information.